 The survey displayed the High Capacity Transit Strategy Vision and asked: On a scale of 1 to 5, how well do you think the priorities for high capacity transit will improve travel in the greater Portland region?
 There were 344 responses to this question.
-The most frequently response to this question was a score of 4 (34.6%) and the second most frequently given response was a five (27.3%) indicating that most survey participants felt that the prioritized list of high capacity transit projects would improve travel throughout the region.
+The most frequently selected response to this question was a score of 4 (34.6%) and the second most frequent response was five (27.3%), indicating that most survey participants felt the priority high capacity transit projects would improve travel throughout the region.